Where to Buy

 Exactly how fair are you?

 We get all our ingredients from smallholders all over the world.
-Some of the co-operatives we use bear the official FLO Fairtrade logo, some the one from Fair for Life, and others are in the process of getting certified.
+Some of the co-operatives we use bear the official FLO Fairtrade logo, others are in the process of getting certified.
 All of them operate not only organically, but also in a socially sustainable way.
 The farmers get a fair price for their products, so they can start thinking long-term and live well off their land.
-At least once a year, we pack our bags and see for ourselves how things are going.
+Regularly we pack our bags and see for ourselves how things are going.
 You can read more about this in our blog articles.

 Are you vegan as well?